lineageos4microg/lineageos4microg.github.io/index.md

 We build for the same devices as LineageOS using [their list of build targets](https://github.com/LineageOS/hudson/blob/main/lineage-build-targets) as the input to our build run.

-We aim to make builds monthly, and we (usually) start a 'build run' starting on the first day of the month.
+We aim to make builds monthly, and we (usually) start a 'build run' on the first day of the month.
 The devices included in a build run are defined by the content of the [LineageOS target list](https://github.com/LineageOS/hudson/blob/main/lineage-build-targets) ***at the point the build run starts***.
-Our monthly build run takes 15-20 days to complete.
+Our monthly build run takes 20-25 days to complete.
 The progress of the build run is published in [a dedicated matrix room](https://matrix.to/#/#microg-lineage-os-builds:matrix.domainepublic.net)

 If builds for any devices fail during a build run, we will try the build again ***after the main build run has completed***.
 If you do not see a new build for your device when you expect it, please check whether the build failure was reported in the matrix room.
 If it was, there is no need to report it - we will deal with it!
 If the failure was not reported in the matrix room, then please report it in [the `docker-lineage-cicd` project issue tracker](https://github.com/lineageos4microg/docker-lineage-cicd/issues) or in [the XDA Forums thread](https://xdaforums.com/t/lineageos-for-microg.3700997/)